digitalbazaar/bedrock-dev-manager/README.md

 check for updates.
 * pencil: open the repo in your editor (only tested with atom)
 * github logo: open the repo in your browser to your current branch
-* indicators: will appear when you need to commit or your behind master (or both)
+* indicators: will appear when you need to commit or you're behind master (or both)
 * filter repos: using the drop down in the upper right hand corner